Dimterion/Interactive-text-adventure-game/readme.md

-# Poets of tomorrow’s world
+# Interactive text adventure game

 A small personal project of mine.
 I was more interested in its contents rather than technical side.
 Just a story I wanted to write with some interactivity and put into HTML format to test some techniques I've learnt.